 One of the lessons I’ve learned – and am reminded of often – is that I need to be willing to go deeper into my one mind, heart, and soul.

-Though my birthday posts have become a tradition for me as well as my readers, cataloging my lessons is what reminds me to look in the mirror and dive deeper into my own life.
+One trick I use: cataloging my lessons learned.
+It reminds me to look in the mirror and dive deeper into my own life.
 It helps me take a good look at what’s working and what isn’t.
 It opens the doors to my fears and my vulnerabilities.
 Find the grace in the hard stuff and congratulate myself for being human and choosing to be ALL IN when it comes to my life.

 And I especially need to get to the deeper why – whether it comes to my desires, my fears, or where I am avoiding something.